 3. Ability to control operations

-Operations analytics dashboards can give you an objective overview and understanding of your operational activities.
+Analytics can give you an objective overview and understanding of your business activities.
 Having an objective understanding of operations enables you to optimally allocate team members to job functions, postpone non-core functions during peak times, and call for optimal overtime or time off.
 Poor allocation of team members can result in bottlenecks or additional operational costs.
-Failing to call for sufficient time-off during slow periods can result in unnecessary additional labor costs, while failing to call for enough overtime can render you unable to deliver orders to customers on time.
+Failing to call for sufficient time-off during slow periods can result in unnecessary additional costs, while failing to call for enough overtime can render you unable to deliver orders to customers on time.

-Operations analytics can shine a light on how you use MHE and thusly can be crucial in your MHE purchase decisions.
-If you don't analyze MHE usage, there is a possibility of over-investing in MHE, which leads to idle capacity, or under-investing, which can slow down your operations.
-Operations analytics help you to systematically optimize MHE purchases as well as maintenance schedules to reduce downtime.
+Analytics can shine a light on how you use assets and thus can be crucial in your purchase decisions.
+If you don't analyze assets usage, there is a possibility of over-investing in assets, which leads to idle capacity, or under-investing, which can slow down your operations.
+Analytics help you to systematically optimize asset purchases as well as maintenance schedules to reduce downtime.

-Operations analytics encompasses demand planning to inform your inventory, hiring, and capital investment decisions.
-These types of decisions take time and resources, and operations analytics can give you a head start in the planning process.
+Analytics encompass demand planning to inform your inventory, hiring, and capital investment decisions.
+These types of decisions take time and resources, and analytics can give you a head start in the planning process.

 In conclusion, consider investing in analytics as you would consider any other business investment decision: If you pay $80K a year for analytics, but in return you gain more than $80K, then it is a worthwhile investment.
 Big industry players invest in analytics because it gives them a competitive advantage and furthers their growth.